Criminal Law Externships

 Placements: (5 cr., P/F; Fall through Spring Semester) Students are placed based upon student preferences, with conflicts of interest due to clerkships accommodated.
 Typical placements include:

 Salt Lake County District Attorney’s Office

 Salt Lake Legal Defender Association

 Other prosecuting or public defense offices may be approved as needed.

-Registration & Placement: To enroll in the class and clinic, students must complete the Clinical Program Application Form in order to indicate placement preferences and to identify any conflicts of interest.
+Registration & Placement: To enroll in the Criminal Process class and apply for externship placement, students must complete the application form to specify placement preference and submit it with their résumé and a short statement of interest.

-Additional work as a Defender in the Criminal Clinic WILL APPLY to the Pro Bono Initiative certificate
+Additional work completed as a Defender in a criminal externship WILL APPLY to the Pro Bono Initiative certificate